All projects are complex, and there are many facets of a project that add up to its success or failure.

 For example, Microsoft Office applications are common applications that many people have used for one reason or another.
 However, Microsoft Word is NOT used the same by every person, or every firm.
 Some legal staff are particular about document production practices, insisting on proper styling, document naming conventions, as well as DMS filing practices.
 Nothing is more frustrating for an advanced team of legal assistants who have painstakingly coordinated processes when new users don’t follow those protocols; this causes extra work for others.
 Those who have used Microsoft Word on their personal computer, or “out-of-the-box,” may not have exposure to advanced document formatting, or even be aware of the complexities of Word styles, paragraph and page formatting, but most firms have put thought into this.
 Firms are smart to employ the use of templates with firm branding to expedite document production.
 Additionally, firms have procedures for saving and distributing electronic documents, as well as the use of tools such as AI.
 Security protocols are in place for a reason, and everyone needs to comply.
 ALL of this requires some form of training.

-Education Partners Plus is much more than a training company; as part of our Smart Starts training programs, we assist law firms with transitions, both administrative and technological.
+Education Partners Plus is much more than a training company; as part of our Tech-Smart training programs, we assist law firms with transitions, both administrative and technological.
 EPP consultants have many years of combined experience both in-house at law firms and functioning as independent contractors.
 We handle outsourcing tasks for many of our clients.
 EPP can help your firm get organized to ensure onboarding is a positive experience for your newest team members.
 There is nothing better than a cheerful, helpful consultant to impart insight and guide someone through the “getting acquainted” process.
 Our consultants collaborate with your administrative teams, including Human Resources, Information Technology, and executive leadership to provide support services that reflect the firm’s values.
 Our training programs are mostly conducted remotely, but we are available for onsite visits.